tigergraph/ecosys/tutorials/VectorSearch.md

 USE GRAPH financialGraph

 CREATE OR REPLACE QUERY q2 (LIST<float> query_vector, double threshold) SYNTAX v3 {

-  v = SELECT a
+  //find Account whose emb1 distance to a query_vector is less than a threshold v = SELECT a
       FROM (a:Account)
       WHERE gds.vector.distance(a.emb1, query_vector, "COSINE") < threshold;